MaggGomes/flask/esof/docs/assignment4.md

 <a name="info"/>
 ###Information

 The bug happens when is used an IP address in SESSION_COOKIES_DOMAIN.
 Because only domains work when used in cookies otherwise it won't work.
 We ask on the page of the bug, if it is better give a warnning or abort the program.
-We asked the user who found the issue and he said that the best option would be to give a warning message and make the verification prepared to process IPv4 and IPv6 addresses.
+We discussed with the user who found the issue and he said that the best option would be to give a warning message and make the verification prepared to process IPv4 and IPv6 addresses.
 The user didn't remember why it was needed in SERVER_DOMAIN so we didn't checked there altough the function is prepared for that.

 <a name="correction"/>
 ###Correction